Neuroscience Institute Events

 Graduate students and postdoctoral fellows have the opportunity to present their ongoing research to the community during our weekly group meeting.
 What started as a small group has become a popular forum, with more than 35 labs participating in 2019–20.

 The Neuroscience Institute hosts Seminars by Postdocs in Neuroscience: Extramural Series, or SPiNES.
 This monthly event invites postdoctoral researchers from outside of NYU Langone to present their work in an hour-long seminar, to meet one-on-one with faculty, and to engage our community in informal discussions.
 This seminar series started in 2013 and brings advanced postdocs from the northeast region to NYU Langone for a formal seminar, a full day of one-on-one faculty discussions, and a dinner with other advanced postdocs.

 We aim to attract the best and brightest from the local region with a twofold goal: to provide talented young scientists with an unprecedented opportunity to share their research and receive feedback from NYU faculty, postdocs, and students; and to provide NYU postdocs with an opportunity to network with the next generation of faculty before they move on to faculty positions.
 Speakers will receive a small honorarium and will be reimbursed for travel.

 Nearly 70 percent of speakers in this series have gone on to independent faculty positions at institutions such as Princeton University, Massachusetts Institute of Technology, the University of California, San Francisco, and Harvard University.

 The Neuroscience Institute created the annual Rodolfo Llinás lecture series in recognition of Rodolfo Llinás, MD, PhD, and his exemplary contributions to the field of neuroscience throughout his long and distinguished career.
-György Buzsáki, MD, PhD, presented this legacy to Dr. Llinás at the 2013 Brain Meets Cognition Symposium.
+György Buzsáki, MD, PhD, presented this honor to Dr. Llinás at the 2013 Brain Meets Cognition Symposium.
 The Llinás lecture series features prominent neuroscientists whose areas of expertise build upon the seminal contributions of Dr. Llinás.
 Special thanks to Donna and Roys Poyiadjis for their continued support of this annual event.